LaughingCabbage/OBS-fortnite-source/README.md

-# OBS-github-source
+# OBS-fortnite-source
-Browser source for OBS Studio intended to display a live feed of GitHub account data
+Browser source for OBS Studio intended to display a live feed of FortniteTracker account data